irinadel/Db2whc/connecting/connectivity_options_aws.md

 {{site.data.keyword.dashdblong}} offers secure connectivity options for your application connection requirements.
 {: shortdesc}

+For application connections, do not use IP addresses to connect to the {{site.data.keyword.dashdbshort_notm}} instance, as the IP addresses resolved from the hostname may change.
+Use hostnames to reference your connection properties where it is available.
+{: important}

 ## Connecting to Db2 Warehouse on Cloud with Amazon Web Services PrivateLink
 {: #PrivateLink}